geekyoswald/Android_/ovgu_exam_attendance_docs/10_risks_and_mitigations.md

 Description:

-Invigilators may confirm the wrong student, miss a duplicate warning, or use the wrong exam session.
+Invigilators may confirm the wrong student, miss a duplicate warning, or **import the wrong CSV** (MVP: no named session guardrail).

 Impact: